TL;DR

 What Are Human Records in Pokémon Pokopia?

 Human Records are collectibles found scattered across Pokopia’s five regions — physical remnants of the humans who once inhabited this world alongside Pokémon.
-As Ditto, you’ll come across them naturally as you explore, rebuild, and create habitats, and they serve two purposes: rewarding you with useful items like recipes, emotes, and hairstyles, and gradually revealing the mystery at the heart of Pokopia’s story.
+As Ditto, you’ll come across them naturally as you explore, rebuild, and create habitats, and they serve two purposes: rewarding you with useful items like recipes, emotes, hairstyles, and outfits, and gradually revealing the mystery at the heart of Pokopia’s story.

 Pokopia’s narrative is far deeper than its cosy life sim exterior suggests.
 The world is filled with secrets, collectibles, and plenty of open spaces, and even the story itself is far more than a thrown-together foundation for a life sim — Human Records are the primary way that story is told.
 Collecting them all and reading each one carefully will help you understand whether humans truly abandoned their Pokémon, and what exactly left Ditto to pick up the pieces.
+You’ll encounter records from the Professor whose diary spans multiple entries across all five regions, personal letters between friends, research papers, and even documents from Team R.

 Human Records appear in both physical form (books, stacks of documents, framed photos) and digitally on tablet devices and data pads left across the landscape.
 Both formats can appear in the same region and sometimes even the same area.
+Collection progress is tracked through the Pokédex system — check it to see how many remain in each region.

 All 7 Types of Human Records in Pokémon Pokopia